GerritCodeReview/homepage/_posts/2020-04-21-esc-minutes.md

 like a nice addition to Gerrit.
 For the complete assessment, see the [Issue 12614](https://bugs.chromium.org/p/gerrit/issues/detail?id=12614).
-The current implementation and user-journeys need some refinement (e.g. The automatic addition of reviewers don't seem reasonable and the general behavior for WIP/private changes would need to be changed).
+The current implementation and user-journeys need some refinement (e.g. The suggestion of reviewers don't seem reasonable and the general behavior for WIP/private changes would need to be changed).
 From the look&feel perspective, there are minor issues with padding and the style can be improved.
 However, the issues are not a